lpeidro/backstopjs-addons/README.md

 # BackstopJS Addons
-A library for BackstopJS that extends the default functionality of BackstopJS.
+A library that extends the default functionality of BackstopJS.

 ### Features include
 - Scenario setup to avoid common loading issues